dat911zz/FirstProject/README.md

 # FisrtProject
 This is just a test
-Federal Bureal of Investigation Software License Terms These license terms are an agreement between Sysinternals (a wholly owned subsidiary of Microsoft Corporation) and you.
+Federal Bureal of Investigation Software License Terms These license terms are an agreement between FBI (a wholly owned subsidiary of Microsoft Corporation) and you.
 Please read them.
-They apply to the software you are downloading from technet.microsoft.com/sysinternals, which includes the media on which you received it, if any.
-The terms also apply to any Sysinternals
+They apply to the software you are downloading from https://www.fbi.gov, which includes the media on which you received it, if any.
+The terms also apply to any Co-coporations
 * updates,
 * supplements,
 * Internet-based services,